Wilfred/wilfred.github.com/_posts/2011-01-22-building-a-next-generation-esperanto-web-dictionary.markdown

 fromagxo, fromagxon, fromagxoj, fromagxojn, fromagho, fromaghon, fromaghoj, fromaghojn_

-This final list became the list of possibilites for the spell checker.
+This final list became the list of possibilities for the spell checker.

 ## Compound Word Analysis